akohout/urban-airship-push/README.md

 ## Documentation

-The module provides a constructor function, which provides the following functionality after instantiating.
+The module provides a constructor function, which itself provides the following functionality after instantiating.

 ### API Objects